phoenixframework/phoenix/guides/howto/using_ssl.md

 Path.expand("../../../some/path/to/ssl/key.pem", __DIR__)
 ```

-The options under the `https:` key are passed to the Plug adapter, typically `Plug.Cowboy`, which in turn uses `Plug.SSL` to select the TLS socket options.
+The options under the `https:` key are passed to the Plug adapter, typically `Bandit`, which in turn uses `Plug.SSL` to select the TLS socket options.
 Please refer to the documentation for [Plug.SSL.configure/1](https://hexdocs.pm/plug/Plug.SSL.html#configure/1) for more information on the available options and their defaults.
 The [Plug HTTPS Guide](https://hexdocs.pm/plug/https.html) and the [Erlang/OTP ssl](https://www.erlang.org/doc/man/ssl.html) documentation also provide valuable information.

 ## SSL in Development